 Dell allegedly ignored serious problems with OptiPlex desktop computers, shipping thousands of them with bad capacitors, according to legal documents made public this week.

-This is another black eye for the Round Rock, Texas, computer maker, which also faces
+This is another black eye for the Round Rock, Texas, computer maker, which also faces an inquiry by the Securities and Exchange Commission into its financial dealings.

 The papers come out of a lawsuit filed three years ago by Advanced Internet Technologies Inc., which claims that Dell Inc. shipped more than 2,000 of the faulty PCs in 2003 and 2004.
 The New York Times first reported on the problem, citing a raft of Dell PCs that leaked chemicals.